 Representatives are likely representing multiple pieces of art.
 If your COA includes all of the pertinent information about the art, including its title, measurements, materials and description, it’s much easier for the representative to confidently talk about (and sell) your work.
 The more details and information they have about your work, the easier it is share your artwork with potential collectors.

 ARTIST TIP: Attach a Certificate of Authenticity (COA) to the back of your artwork to make sure your representative has all the pertinent information on hand.
-There is a simple COA you can download in the downloads page of this website.
+You can get a FREE Canva Template right here:

 What should your COA include?